How to Elope in Yosemite National Park (2026 Guide)

 The Ahwahnee

 The Ahwahnee is one of the more luxurious options on the list, known as the “crown jewel of the national park lodges.”
-AKA: if you’re looking to splurge on your stay, this is the place to do it.
 This hotel features some of the park’s most infamous sights!
 You’ll find views of Yosemite Falls, Half Dome, and Glacier Point here at The Ahwahnee.
 If you end up staying here, you might catch me at the heated swimming pool after documenting your elopement.

 Yosemite Valley Lodge

 A slightly more affordable option, Yosemite Valley Lodge is a fan favorite for families and large groups.
-Of course, if it’s just the two of you, you’re more than welcome to stay here as well.
-They recently remodeled a number of their traditional rooms, so you can expect a few upgrades that previously weren’t available.
 The Lodge is located directly across from Yosemite Falls, so you have easy access to and from your elopement location.
 You’re also in close proximity to many of Yosemite’s most popular hiking trails and famous landmarks.

 Curry Village